CMS-LUMI-POG/PileupTools/README.md

 * `plotShifts.py`: Plots the difference between the pileup scenario generated with the nominal inelastic cross section with the systematically shifted scenarios.

-See also `Results2017UL/` for the results of the 2017 UL scenario generation and some more documentation on the details of this process.
+The `Results2017UL/` and `Results2018UL/` contain the results for the generation of the 2017 and 2018 UL scenarios and some more specific documentation on the details of the process.

 ### Tools for older pileup scenarios